SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 <img src={useBaseUrl('img/get-started/cert-app.png')} alt="cert-app.png" width="500" />

-These apps have gone through code and functional review with the Sumo Logic app development team as part of the [technology partner program](https://www.sumologic.com/technology-partners).
+These apps have gone through code and functional review with the Sumo Logic app development team as part of the [App Intelligence Partner Program](https://www.sumologic.com/technology-partners).
 This process includes feedback and re-review as needed, and ensures that apps certified through this process meet the team's quality standards.

 ## Troubleshooting